Customization or Personalized Instruction

 Classical Christian Education

-We choose to homeschool so we can ground our children in the Christian worldview by instructing them according to Scripture.
+We choose to homeschool so that we can ground our children in the Christian worldview by instructing them according to Scripture.

 John Calvin wrote in his magnum opus: